alibaba/GCanvas/docs/An_Introduction_to_GCanvas.md

 ### 2.1 Canvas Delegate Layer

-Canvas Delegate Layer is responsible for mimicing canvas APIs.
+Canvas Delegate Layer is responsible for mimicking canvas APIs.
 It intercepts the calls of origin canvas APIs and converts the call to a command sequence.
-The code is under ./gcanvas/js/, which mainly includes core files in ./src/core/ and bridge files in ./bridge/.
+The code is under ./gcanvas/src/, which mainly includes core files in ./src/core/ and bridge files in ./packages/.

 A simple workflow is as below: